anisjkb/Python-Django-RestAPI/Lesson-5.2 Setting Up Django VR (Virtual Environment) Development Environments.md

 ## Module 1: Setting Up a Django Environment Using Conda
 This section covers creating and managing a Django development environment with Conda.

+### Why Activate Your Conda Environment?

+Activating your Conda environment is recommended for:
+- **Dependency Management:** Different projects can have different versions of Python and dependencies.
+- **Isolation:** Avoid conflicts between different projects.
+- **Reproducibility:** Others can recreate the same environment easily.

 ---